sedelmeyer/cc-pydata/docs/tutorial.rst

 Tutorial
 ========

-This tutorial walks through the basic use of the Cookiecutter PyData template, as well as some of this template's more important features.
+This tutorial walks through the basic use of the Cookiecutter PyData (i.e. ``cc-pydata``) template, as well as some of this template's more important features.

 .. contents:: Tutorial Contents
   :local: